adamfowlerit/msportals.io/userportals.md

 title: User Portals
 ---

 These Microsoft portals are for end users.
-The ↪🔗 link is an aka.ms link.
+The 🌏 icon is an aka.ms link - a Microsoft owned domain used for shortlinks.

 ## End User Portals - General